|| Print ||

-After leaving the start at HTK the trail follows a series of swamps eventually connecting to ‘Trail #5’ (Big Lake Trails) heading west.
-Approximately 5 miles in, the course takes a left onto the ‘Bud Smith’ trail heading south.
-This section crosses the Little Su twice undulating over the next 5-6 miles to the four corners intersection near the Nome sign.
+After leaving the start at HTK the trail follows a series of swamps eventually connecting to (Big Lake Trails) ‘Trail #1’, continuing west, the trail turns into 'Trail #5' and then 'Trail #6'.
+Approximately 5 miles in, the course cross the Little Su, then go up and over 'Dead Dog Hill'.
+Take the first left onto the ‘Bud Smith’ trail heading south.
+This section crosses the Little Su again undulating over the next 5-6 miles to the four corners intersection.

 Heading straight ahead through this intersection the trail continues a couple more miles turning left for a short section then right again leading to the Little Su boat Launch.
 Across the Little Su and follow the boat launch road to the intersection with Ayrshire Road.

 Follow along Ayrshire Rd staying on the left shoulder to the parking lot approximately 100 yards from the intersection.